 Table 2-1.
-Mass marking of Coho and Chinook Salmon and number of DIT groups proposed for 2012 and 20134 Table 2-2.
-Proposed fishery sampling methods for tagged Coho Salmon in 20139 Table 2-3.
-Proposed fishery sampling methods for tagged Chinook Salmon in 201310 Table 2-4.
-Numbers of mass-marked Coho and Chinook projected to be encountered in future CWT sampling programs Table 3-1.
-Status of mark-selective fishery (MSF) proposals, fishery implementation, and post-fishery reporting for years 2003 through 201316 Table 3-2.
-List of characteristics that describe proposed MSFs, organized by Subject Category Table 3-3.
-Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2013 fishery season, for which proposals were submitted by agencies in 201224 Table 3-4.
-Number of tagged and marked Coho Salmon sampled (Obs) and percent of total estimated tags (expanded for the sample rate) in fisheries or in escapement, averaged over brood years 2003-2008 Table 3-5.
-Number of tagged and marked Chinook Salmon sampled (Obs) and percent of total estimated CWTs (% of Est) in fisheries or in escapement averaged over brood years 2001-2006 Table 4-1.
-Types of mixed bag regulations proposed for MSFs45 LIST OF FIGURES Figure 2-1.
-Number of mass marked Coho (panel A) and Chinook Salmon (panel B) released by region and brood year, 1997-20125 Figure 2-2.
-Projected Coho (panel A) and Chinook (panel B) salmon releases for brood year 2012, by region and mark status Figure 2-3.
-Numbers of marked Chinook Salmon sampled in Alaska's troll fishery by untagged and tagged status, with catch numbers, 1995-201212 · · Total landed catch in MSFs and NSFs in Puget Sound and the percent of catch in MSFs for catch years 2003-2011.
+Mass marking of coho and Chinook salmon and number of DIT groups proposed for 2014 and 20154 Proposed fishery sampling methods for tagged coho Salmon in 20159 Table 2-3.
+Proposed fishery sampling methods for tagged Chinook salmon in 201510 Table 3-1.
+Status of mark-selective fishery (MSF) proposals, fishery implementation, and post-fishery reporting for years 2003 through 201513 Table 3-2.
+List of characteristics that describe proposed MSFs, organized by Subject Category.
+This table is used as a reference table by Table 3-317 Table 3-3.
+Summary of SFEC's evaluation of coho and Chinook MSFs proposed for the 2015 fishery season, for which proposals were submitted by agencies in 201421 Table 3-4.
+Number of tagged and marked coho salmon sampled (Obs) and percent of total estimated tags (expanded for the sample rate) in fisheries or in escapement, averaged over brood years 2003-2008 Table 3-5.
+Number of tagged and marked Chinook Salmon sampled (Obs) and percent of total estimated CWTs (% of Est) in fisheries or in escapement averaged over brood years 2001-200639 Table 4-1.
+Types of mixed bag regulations proposed for Chinook MSFs

+LIST OF FIGURES Figure 2-1.
+Number of mass marked coho (panel A) and Chinook salmon (panel B) released Eigene 2.2 by region and brood year, 1997-2014 Figure 2-2.
+Projected coho (panel A) and Chinook (panel B) salmon releases for brood year E. 2.2 2014, by region and mark status.
+Figure 2-3.
+Numbers of marked Chinook Salmon sampled in Alaska's troll fishery by F: 0.1 untagged and tagged status, with catch numbers, 1995-2014 Figure 3-1.
+Total landed catch in MSFs and NSFs in Puget Sound and the percent of catch in Chinook Salmon MSFs for catch years 2003-201141